*This article includes affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Greek yogurt

 - Cheese or string cheese

 - Raw vegetables-carrots, celery, pepper strips, cherry tomatoes

 - Roasted vegetables – broccoli, brussel sprouts, sweet potatoes

 And a couple extras to pack

-Consider packing a water bottle so that your kids can stay hydrated throughout the day.
-Additionally, if your kids have any after school sports or activities you might want to consider packing a few extra snacks to help tide them over until dinner.
-Check out our other blog posts for more ideas.
+Consider packing a water bottle so that you can stay hydrated throughout the day.
+Additionally, if you have any after school sports or activities you might want to consider packing a few healthy snacks to help tide them over until dinner.